rahulteja16/currency-exchange-info/README.md

 ## Termiology while reading the code

-- `fromCurrency` - The currency from which the conversation has to happen.
+- `selectedFromCurrency` - The currency from which the conversation has to happen.
-- `fromAmount` - The amount that needs to be transferred.
+- `selectedFromAmount` - The amount that needs to be transferred.
-- `toCurrency` - The currency to which the convertion has to happen.
+- `selectedToCurrency` - The currency to which the convertion has to happen.
-- `toAmount` - Amount that has been converted to.
+- `selectedToAmount` - Amount that has been converted to.

 ## Testing